taituo/gitlab_pipeline_mock/README.md

 Set `PYTHON` env var if you need a specific interpreter (defaults to `python3`).

+Additional guides:
+- `EXAMPLE.md` – step-by-step `curl` recipes for triggering, polling, and managing scenarios.
+- `HOW.md` – build, test, and run instructions mapped to the project Make targets.

 ## Development setup (manual)

 1. Create a virtualenv and install dependencies: